I’m going to make an important list, and I suggest you take notes.

 Have your list?
 Good.
 This is a painting of your life.
 How does it look to you?
 A work of art?
 Something that makes you smile?
 Maybe that’s how some of you feel, but most of you don't like the way it looks.
 And that's a good thing.

-Because that is a list of all the things I want you to keep in your life in 2017.
+Because that is a list of all the things I want you to keep in your life.

 Confused?
 Don’t worry, I'm not drunk on leftover eggnog.
 I’m trying to break you of the mindset that does much more harm than good.
 The diet industry lives in an ocean of body negativity, twisted science, and behavioral Russian roulette.
 Step into the wrong extreme behavior, and who knows what the long-term consequences might be.
 I've watched far too many people start out innocently wanting to lose a few pounds in the New Year and come out frustrated and angry at themselves.